Credit for Prior Learning

 Send in your official JST to Riverside City College, and these credits will be automatically added to your transcript.

-To earn other CPL eligible courses that fit your education plan and align with your prior military training, you will need to complete the CPL Assessment Petition.
+To earn other CPL eligible courses that fit your education goal and align with your prior military training, you will need to complete the CPL Assessment Petition.
+Contact the Veterans Counselor at Riverside City College to explore these options further.

 If you are planning to transfer, please speak with a counselor to determine if the CPL review process is beneficial to your specific academic goals.